 Chaperones are required to stay with their group at all times.
 Please do not leave your students unchaperoned.

 Please assign a group leader.
 This person is responsible for of all communication between the Aquarium and your school.

 What about Lunch?

-Lunch options include lunch vouchers ($12.00 per student) for the Harbor View Café, bringing and storing lunches (Please bring a clearly labeled, rigid container for storage of all the group’s lunches), or having lunch offsite.
+Lunch options include group lunch ($15.00 per student) for the Harbor View Café, bringing and storing lunches (Please bring a clearly labeled, rigid container for storage of all the group’s lunches), or having lunch offsite.